cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 by the contributor.
 We can not accept sections and chapters that are not tested.
 If unclear discuss in the online hours.

+:white_check_mark: created new version of md file.
+This version contains verified and tested command of installing open source puppet on Ubuntu

 :o: create a real example possibly usingg virtual machines

+:white_check_mark: created new version of md file.
+This version contains verified and tested command of installing open source puppet on Ubuntu VM

 :o: use a $ in front of a bash command

+:white_check_mark: used $ before bash command wherever it was missing

 :o: use of a and the needs to be checked as it seems there is a different opinion on how to use this. changes thet Gregor did were for example reverted.
 So it is importnat that this is checked by a second native English speaker, E.g. Tyler

+:white_check_mark: corrected use of a and the

  :o: there is lots of redundancy in here in install, maybe this could ebe simplified with a script. or two, one for mono, one for split.

+:white_check_mark: Redundancy is removed in this new version of md

  :o: explanation of difference between mono and split need to be improved.

+ :white_check_mark: difference between mono and split is explaination added

  :o: inconsistent use of single `#` in file check TOC for this md file

+  :white_check_mark: corrected

  :o: cert section unclear.
 I recommend attending online hour to discuss this.
 Maybe even separate meetin.
 We need to have TA in the meeting

+  :white_check_mark: certificate section is changed in new version.
+  It contains result of command tested on VM

  :o: I suggest that you do improvements backwards.
 Often by the end sections are less worked on

+  :white_check_mark: Improvements have been made in backwards section and it now contains results of verified commands

 :o: it has been verified that this was not tested so this can not be included in this form in the document.

+:white_check_mark: new md version contains installation steps that has been tested on VM

 :o: many puppet related refernces have the same title but different URLs so they must have different titles.

+:white_check_mark: references corrected and merged in bib

 :o: code examples contain hyperlinks that can not work

+:white_check_mark: corrected.
+Verified on VM to make sure that hyperlinks works

 ## Overview